 - List your academic and professional values in order of importance

-- Identify the characteristics you value in people that you work with
+- Identify the characteristics you value in the people with whom you work

 - Keeping all of the above in mind, envision your best and worst job scenarios

-Read the SEAS Bulletin and departmental websites.
-As you explore the websites of departments that interest you, think about the following questions:
+Read the Columbia Engineering Bulletin and department websites.
+As you explore the website of each department that interest you, think about the following questions:

-- Who are the faculty?
-Many departmental websites will provide faculty profiles.
+Who are the faculty?
+Many department websites will provide faculty profiles.
 Take time to look at professors’ research interests and publications.
-Knowing this information will not only inform your major decision and refine your goals, but also might help break the ice when you meet a professor for the first time
+Knowing this information will not only inform your major decision and refine your goals, but also might help break the ice when you meet a professor for the first time.

-In planning your course of study, make sure you take note of your department’s professional level course, pre-requisites, major or track requirements, technical electives, and course offerings.
+In planning your course of study, make sure you take note of your department’s pre-requisites, major or track requirements, technical electives and course offerings.
 You may need to choose major-specific courses as early as your first year to successfully complete some programs.
-Discuss your plans with your Advising Dean to make sure that you are on track both for your selected major and to complete your general SEAS first-year and sophomore requirements.
-Bring a written plan with you when you meet with your departmental adviser for the first time.
+Discuss your plans with your adviser to make sure that you are on track both for your selected major and to complete your general first-year and sophomore requirements.
+Bring a written plan with you when you meet with your department adviser for the first time.

-Think carefully and realistically about your selections, but recognize that you may make changes at any time (as long as any changes you make still mean you can graduate on time!).
+Think carefully and realistically about your selections, but recognize that you may make changes at any time — as long as the changes you make still allow you to graduate on time!